SADDLE SORE DESCRIPTION:

 SADDLE SORE TREATMENT:

 Remove and banish ill fitting tack from your horse.
 Owner error is the cause of this problem.
 If the condition has progressed to an open wound use hydrogen peroxide to help remove scabs and dead tissue, flush well with chlorhexadine solution or scrub, follow by gently washing area with Equiderma Neem Shampoo, rinse and gently pat dry.
-Apply Equiderma Calendula and Neem Wound Ointment.
+Apply Equiderma Wound Ointment.
 Repeat this system daily until condition has completely cleared.
 Do not ride your horse during the healing process and do not use any tack.
 This is a very painful issue for your horse and requires thoughtful care.
 In advanced cases apply warm applications of Equiderma Wound Ointment in hot cloth compresses after you have thoroughly cleansed the area.
 Identifying and eliminating the cause of the problem, ill-fitting tack, is imperative.